Easy Homemade Mayo in an Immersion Blender

 Calories: 106kcalCarbohydrates: 0.1gProtein: 0.5gFat: 10gSaturated Fat: 2gPolyunsaturated Fat: 1gMonounsaturated Fat: 8gTrans Fat: 0.001gCholesterol: 14mgSodium: 102mgPotassium: 7mgFiber: 0.01gSugar: 0.04gVitamin A: 20IUVitamin C: 0.3mgCalcium: 3mgIron: 0.1mg

-Keyword homemade, mayo, mayonnaise
+Keyword homemade, immersion blender mayo, mayo, mayonnaise

 Responses